Service Tunnel Troubleshooting

 Step 2: Determine whether your Service Tunnel is Connected

-2.1 Navigate to the Home Page in the Banyan desktop app, and select your preferred Service Tunnel from the dropdown menu.
+2.1 Navigate to the Home Page in the desktop app, and select your preferred Service Tunnel from the dropdown menu.

 2.2 Click the blue ‘Power’ button to ensure that your Service Tunnel is connected.